-Doug Kelly, KBR President, Technology "We want to change the way the world thinks about plastics - not as a waste product, but as a valuable resource - using our technology to forge an environmentally friendly, plastic neutral and sustainable future.
+Doug Kelly, KBR President, Technology "We want to change the way the world thinks about plastics - not as a waste product, but as a valuable resource - using our technology to forge a sustainable future.
 KBR is the natural choice for us to achieve this vision - a global leader with the capabilities to support the licensing of our technology around the world."